SangHoon-Lee97/DLIP_Lab4_Helmet_Detection/Helmet_Detection.md

 ![Helmet-Detection%20Using%20YOLO-V5%205505027f74b14ae2a7c30b14bf9956a6/Untitled%204.png](Helmet-Detection%20Using%20YOLO-V5%205505027f74b14ae2a7c30b14bf9956a6/Untitled%204.png)

+If you want to run the code without using Arduino for serial communication, change 'use_arduino' to False

 3. Variables for measuring the number of people, helmets, and heads.
 It must be declared after

      len(det) to be updated and used in Mode